DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 2 - The Land of Barovia/Lore of Barovia.md

 Now, as the pack’s new alpha and Strahd’s faithful servant, Kiril leads his werewolves on a savage and bloody crusade to dominate the wild places of Barovia, though he dreams of one day surmounting the settlements’ walls and devouring their people like sheep.
 Meanwhile, Emil’s mate Zuleika, the pack’s holy woman and soothsayer, sits alone in Mother Night’s shrine, silently praying for deliverance—or vengeance.

+> [!info]+ **Lycanthropy in Barovia**
+>
+> In Barovia, the curse of lycanthropy spreads as described in **Player Characters as Lycanthropes** (<span class="citation">Monster Manual, p.
+207</span>).
+However, an infected player or other creature does not automatically receive any changes to their ability scores or Armor Class, nor do they automatically receive the benefits of the lycanthrope's stat block (e.g., immunities or regeneration).
+>
+> Instead, an infected creature only receives the benefits of lycanthropy upon transforming into their hybrid form on the night of the full moon.
+During this time, the creature becomes an NPC under the DM's control until dawn, at which point the creature loses the benefits of lycanthropy.
+>
+> An infected creature can embrace the curse of lycanthropy—and so gain its full benefits—by completing a certain task, depending on the nature of their curse:
+>
+> - An infected **werewolf** must voluntarily kill another humanoid and devour their flesh.
+> - An infected **wereraven** must be knocked unconscious while voluntarily attempting to protect another humanoid from (what they believe to be) near-certain death.
+>
+> An infected lycanthrope can be recognized by the scar of the wound that originally transmitted the curse.
+The wound will never entirely heal, and remains raw and bloody until the curse is lifted.
+>
+> The child of two lycanthropes possesses the full benefits of lycanthropy from birth, and may learn to control their curse as they age.
+A child born with lycanthropy in this way cannot be cured except by means of a *wish* spell.
+>
+> Finally, while the mists remain, the lunar cycle is accelerated in Barovia: the full moon arrives once every two weeks, instead of once every four. **The first full moon that the players experience takes place on Neyavr 8th—the sixth night after they first arrive in Vallaki.**
 ## Amber Vestiges

 The vestiges of the Amber Temple are not sentient as most would imagine it; as the decaying remnants of dead gods, they are mere scraps of malevolent power, described further in <span class="citation">Chapter 13: The Amber Temple (p.
 181)</span>, <span class="citation">Amber Sarcophagi (p.
 191)</span>, and <span class="citation">X33.
 Amber Vaults (p.
 191)</span>.